shweyin/Outlook-plugin/README.md

+# How to run
+1.clone the repo and install node modules (npm i)
+2. run the server with npm run dev-server

 # Office-Addin-TaskPane-JS

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.